Many businesses grow.

 Scale multiplies what the other five prove.

-Scale sits at the top.
+Scale sits at the top — amplifying everything below it.

 It amplifies — it does not replace.